britzl/defold-metrics/README.md

 Or point to the ZIP file of a [specific release](https://github.com/britzl/defold-metrics/releases).

+# Usage
+Check the example project in this repository for examples of how to use the provided metrics.
+Try the example project here: https://britzl.github.io/Metrics/

 ## FPS
-The FPS counter uses socket.gettime() to get an accurate timestamp and calculates an average FPS based on 60 samples.
+The FPS counter uses socket.gettime() to get an accurate timestamp and calculates an average FPS based on a sequence of samples.
 The FPS counter can be used in several ways:

 1. Using fps.go() - Draw FPS counter at game object world position using draw text
 2. Using fps.script - Draw FPS counter at game object world position using draw text